 To curate the show, Anderson and Malouf applied similar aesthetic considerations that are given to his films; on the big screen, he often pairs unusual colors and textures to create visual interest.
 For Spitzmaus Mummy, the links between things were more obscure, but they draw interesting connections between otherwise disparate objects.
 “We situate the seventeenth-century emerald vessel in a confined space opposite the bright green costume from a 1978 production of Hedda Gabler,” Anderson explains, “in order to call attention to the molecular similarities between hexagonal crystal and Shantung silk.”

-Spitzmaus Mummy in a Coffin and other Treasures is the third installment of a series started by the Kunsthistorisches Museum Wein.
+Spitzmaus Mummy in a Coffin and other Treasures is the third installment of a series started by the Kunsthistorisches Museum Wien.
 Beginning in 2012, the institution invited “remarkable creative individuals” to present their own selections of their more than four million objects.
 Spitzmaus Mummy is on view until April 28, 2019.